 There are a total of 71 children at level one (highest level of need).
-All these children have now been made an 'offer' of support based on the available interventions and progress will be followed up on a one to one basis between now and December 2014.
+All these children have now been made an 'offer' of support based on the available interventions and progress followed up on a one to one basis between September and December 2014.